Probing chiral topological states with permutation defects: Overview and summary of results

 and $\overline{J_n}$ is its complex conjugate.
 That is, $\pi_A$ cyclically permutes all $2n+1$ replicas, $\pi_B$, and $\pi_C$ permute the last and first $n+1$, respectively.
 One of our main goals in this work is to show

 Throughout this paper, ``$\propto$" means ``equal up to a nonuniversal, real, and positive proportionality factor".
 We expect this non-universal term to decrease exponentially in the region size $L$ and the R\'enyi index $n$.
 The original conjecture \eqref{eq: modular-commutator} follows immediately from \eqref{eq: j_n phases} by taking the replica limit, thus providing an independent proof.
 Moreover, the phase of $J_n$ yields $c_-$ directly, resulting in a method to extract $c_-$ numerically by evaluating an operator on the ground-state wavefunction.
 For example, we can measure $c_-$ (mod 72) from $J_1$ with only 3 replicas of the bulk wavefunction~\cite{hastings2010measuring}.
+We comment that the measures $J_n$ are sensitive to edge physics, and not only to bulk anyon statistics, and can therefore access $c_-$ itself, and not only to $c_-$ mod an integer.
+As such, they are capable of detecting invertible states with $c_-\neq 0$, such as the $p+ip$ superconductor.